top of page

 Welcome back to Read Not Guess.
-Today we’re going to keep working on the letter “R” when it makes an “er” sound as in the words “her,” “turn,” and “bird.”
+Today we’re going to work on the letter “R” when it makes an “er” sound as in the words “her,” “turn,” and “bird.”

 Both parent and child will need to be able to see the screen.